Gianluca Costantini: Drawings for Human Rights

-Since 2004, Gianluca Costantini has distinguished himself for his dedication to illustrating globally resonant political and social events.
+Since 2004, Costantini has distinguished himself for his dedication to illustrating globally resonant political and social events.
 His artistic career began with collaboration on the Indymedia portal, focusing on significant political events such as street protests and revolutions that have characterized the global landscape.
-Among his most notable works are drawings dedicated to the Egyptian Revolution fo 2011 in Cairo, the Occupy Gezi protest in Istanbul in 2013, as well as the Hong Kong protest of 2019 and 2020.
+Among his most notable works are drawings dedicated to the Egyptian Revolution of 2011 in Cairo, the Occupy Gezi protest in Istanbul in 2013, as well as the Hong Kong protest of 2019 and 2020.

-Starting in 2014, Costantini has focused his artistic talent on human rights, with a particular emphasis on the conditions of detainees in places such as Bahrain, Saudi Arabia, China, Turkey and Egypt.
-In 2018, he followed and captured with his drawings the massacre at the editorial office of the Capital Gazette newspaper in Annapolis Maryland.
+Since 2014, Costantini has focused his artistic talent on human rights, with a particular emphasis on the conditions of detainees in places such as Bahrain, Saudi Arabia, China, Turkey and Egypt.
+In 2018, he followed and captured with his drawings the massacre at the editorial office of the Capital Gazette newspaper in Annapolis, Maryland.

 In 2019, he collaborated with Pen International, creating a series of drawings aimed at raising public awareness about human rights issues in Eritrea.
 His artistic endeavors intertwine with major international human rights organizations, including Amnesty International, ActionAid, SOS Mediterranée and Arci.

 The recognition of his artistic contribution was emphasized in 2019 when he received the "Art and Human Rights" award from Amnesty International.
 In 2023, Costantini further solidified his commitment to human rights through the publication of the book "Human Rights Portraits".
 This work was presented on the occasion of the sixtieth anniversary of Amnesty International and includes in-depth texts curated by Riccardo Noury.
 The book represents a significant contribution to documenting human stories and the challenges faced in the struggle for human rights.